 Dressing Components Tips to gather the correct information How does the customer get dressed and undressed?
-Ask how a customer dresses and undresses.
+Use open-ended questions Ask how a customer dresses and undresses.
 Gather enough detail to be able to describe all parts of the task.
 Here are some suggestions: Describe the set-up process before the customer gets dressed.